paohuoche/leyline_technical_challenge/README.md

 ## Party A
 Using long polling to listen if there is new response from Party B

 If yes, there will a toast to be popped up, with a button to refresh the status.

+Submit button will be disabled when new response coming, but I comment this feature, otherwise it will not be available because the api is mocked.

 ## Party B
 Also using long polling to listen the new proposed amount.